microsoft/SEAL/README.md

 #### [Optional] Shared Library

+TODO: verify macOS shared lib names/links.

 By default Microsoft SEAL builds only a static library that is `libseal-3.5.a` on Unix-like platforms.
-You can enable building a shared library, `libseal.so` in Linux or `libseal.dylib` in macOS, in CMake configuration options as follows:
+You can enable building a shared library, `libseal.so*` in Linux or `libseal*.dylib` in macOS, in CMake configuration options as follows:

 ```shell
 cmake . -DBUILD_SHARED_LIBS=ON